kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Third, active ranking allows for all projects to be compared, whereas star grouping precludes comparison between groups.

 Note that active ranking is an _online_ process -- the order of votes _does matter_ for determining which pairs are more likely to be shown, although the final weight production remains a batch process using all available data.
-This online nature of active ranking creates new attack vector, as prior votes now influence the likelihood of future items being shown.
+This online nature of active ranking creates a new attack vector, as prior votes now influence the likelihood of future items being shown.
 Mitigating this risk will be an important part of bringing active ranking into production.

 ## 3. Interface Design